charles66820/inriaStage2023/note.md

 ## TODO

 - faire une présentation des uinter
+- check if task is thread (get citation)
+- rpm source kernel
+- see RedHat kernel
+- add sig alt stack (test if pthread_self work in the alt stack).
+- add fix for lock and multi thread (try_lock)
+- refactor handler code
 - v2 we juste dequeue(pw) to stop recv_poll
 - lire la specs `portals 4` pour en discuté
 - for `sig_shm` we consider one context by process and one connection by dest process (dest->pid).